KazegamiKuon/GenImputation/README.md

 ## Install/Uninstall your environment

-I was make file bash for easy do it
+I make file bash for easy do it

 For install environment, run **automatically_initialize_environment.sh** file.
 Your environment name will same as your folder repository